 These employees were in danger of inhaling microscopic asbestos fibers.
 Inhaling these airborne fibers put them at risk of developing serious illnesses later in life, including lung cancer, mesothelioma, and asbestosis.

 Thousands of workers around the world worked in industries using Flexitallic gaskets.
-Workers in oil refineries, for example, installed, maintained, and repaired gaskets.
-Every time workers handled the gaskets, they risked exposure to asbestos fibers.
-Refinery workers, pipefitters, plumbers, and many others could have been at risk due to Flexitallic gaskets.
+Every time workers handled the gaskets during installation, maintenance work, or repairs, they risked exposure to asbestos fibers.

 Flexitallic has been sued many times because of its asbestos use.
 Victims of exposure and illness claimed Flexitallic was liable and should pay settlements.